quick-perf/quickperf-live/doc/database_diagnostics.md

 # Database diagnostics

 ## N+1 select detection
-To spot N+1 select, _QuickPerf live_ verifies if the application emits several times the same type of select statement with different parameter values.
+To spot N+1 select, _QuickPerf live_ verifies if the application emits the same type of select statement with different parameter values several times.
 The same select type executed in a loop will also result in a positive detection.

 The _quickperf.database.n+1.detected_ property allows to enable the detection.
 _quickperf.database.n+1.threshold_ properties is optional.
 If the number of generated SELECT statements is less than the configured threshold,